 On Sept.
 7, 1968, the spacecraft was correctly aligned with the Sun and Earth to begin studying Earth’s magnetic tail.

 In 1977, 11 years after its launch, Pioneer 7 registered the magnetic tail 12 million miles (19.3 million kilometers) out, three times further into space than previously recorded.

-At 23:36 UT on March 20, 1986, the spacecraft flew within 7.5 million miles (12.1 million kilometers) of Halley’s Comet -- the closest a U.S. spacecraft approached the comet -- and monitored the interaction between the cometary hydrogen tail and the solar wind.
+At 23:36 UT March 20, 1986, the spacecraft flew within 7.5 million miles (12.1 million kilometers) of Halley’s comet—the closest a U.S. spacecraft approached the comet.
+It monitored the interaction between the cometary hydrogen tail and the solar wind.

-Like Pioneer 6 and Pioneer 8, NASA maintained intermittent contact with Pioneer 7 in the 1990s, more than 30 years after its mission began (with data returned from its cosmic ray detector and plasma analyzer in Feb.
-1991, for example).
+Like Pioneer 6 and Pioneer 8, NASA maintained intermittent contact with Pioneer 7 in the 1990s, more than 30 years after its mission began.
+Data was returned from its cosmic ray detector and plasma analyzer in Feb.
+1991.

-On March 31, 1995, the plasma analyzer was turned on during 2 hours of contact with the ground, this being the final contact made with the spacecraft.
+On March 31, 1995, the plasma analyzer was turned on during two hours of contact with the ground.
+This was the final contact with Pioneer 7.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.